utsabk/sentry-maintenance-window/README.md

 # sentry-maintenance-window

-This is used to disable a Sentry client key for a certain period.
+This is used to temporarily disable a Sentry public key.

 ## How to use

-Add an entry to `src/config.ts`.
+Add an entry to `src/schedule.ts`.
 Example:

 ```
 {